haolin0/universal/README.md

 ## example application
 Wireless doorbell:
-Requires 2 esp01 modules, one connected button and other connected to buzzed, both on GPIO 3.
+Requires 2 esp01 modules, one connected button and other connected to buzzer, both on GPIO 3.

 configuration file for esp connected to button, assuming bell will ring when GPIO is low:
 ```